 Beside technical knowledge, these 2 months of hands-on experience with GitLab also gave me some good memories.
-All those times pulling all-nighters with co-workers to upgrade GitLab, gossiping about random things while waiting for the pre-upgrade backup to finish, they were really fun and memorable.
+All those times pulling all-nighters with co-workers to upgrade GitLab, gossiping about random things while waiting for the pre-upgrade backup to finish, it was really fun.
 I, overall, enjoy being a GitLab instance administrator (who doesn’t like almighty power over all the company’s projects, to be honest 😄).

 That’s all for me.
 Thanks for reading until the end!